adoconnection/RazorEngineCore/README.md

 #### Changelog
 * 2022.8.1
 	* Proper namespace handling for nested types and types without namespace #113 (thanks [@Kirmiir](https://github.com/Kirmiir))
+* 2022.7.6
+	* Added the option to genereate pdb alongside the assembly which allows debugging the templates.
 * 2022.1.2
 	* #94 publish as single file fix
 * 2022.1.1